 At Grandview Kids, we aim to actively contribute to a community that is inclusive and accepting of all abilities.
-The Ability Acceptance Program is a free service available to local business, schools, licensed child care, and community groups in the Durham Region.
-The goal is to enhance the understanding, acceptance, and inclusive practices of our neighbours.
+Our Ability Acceptance Program is available to local businesses, schools, licensed child care centres and community groups.
+The goal is to enhance the understanding and acceptance of all abilities and promote inclusive practices.

-To request an Ability Acceptance presentation, please contact:
+To request an Ability Acceptance Presentation, please click the button below.

 Born with Hydrocephalus, Strabismus and later diagnosed on the Autism Spectrum, Mitchell has been a disability advocate for his entire life and has spoken on a variety of topics related to disability awareness at numerous events across Ontario.
 Mitchell has also been featured in numerous film and television programs, including Employable Me, Hold Me Steady: A Story of Autism Service Dogs “FridAy!” – A film about Autism Awareness Day and CBC’s Our Toronto, to name a few.